-To avoid doubt, proposed investments that are not mandatory investments must have a positive Net Present Value (NPV) when all significant costs and benefits are accounted for, over a reasonable evaluation period (usually 20 years).
-While mandatory investments may not be NPV positive different options and benefits are considered for each project with the lowest present cost option being selected for progression.
+For increased confidence on the network investments, proposed investments that are not mandatory must have a positive Net Present Value (NPV) when all significant costs and benefits are accounted for, over a reasonable evaluation period (usually 20 years).
+While mandatory investments may not be NPV positive different options and benefits are still considered for each project with the lowest present cost option being selected for progression.
 All investments are risk ranked and prioritised for consideration against Energex's budget and resource levels, with some network risks managed operationally.